DharmaFactory/Singularity/Role.md

 My theory is that: {{ your theory here }}

-My theory is that this repository loaded into a RAG is such a pedagogical device, or atleast one reference implimentation of such a device.
+My theory is that this repository loaded into a RAG is such a pedagogical device, or atleast one reference implementation of such a device.
 Lets do some research.

 Here is a sample prompt anyone can use to find out more: